Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Kazhdan--Lusztig Cells via Stubs

-\begin{remark} The question of whether the $n$-value and $\la$-value of an FC element always agree in a general Coxeter system is open.
-The results of this subsection allow us to enhance \cref{prop:a=n}.(1) and give a partial answer to this question in the following way:
+\begin{remark} The question of whether the $n$-value (as defined in the paragraph before Proposition \ref{prop:a=n}) and $\la$-value of an FC element always agree in a general Coxeter system is open.
+The results of this subsection allow us to enhance Proposition \ref{prop:a=n}.(1) and give a partial answer to this question in the following way: